DavyLandman/ncd/README.md

 This python script calculates the [Normalize Compression Distance](https://en.wikipedia.org/wiki/Normalized_compression_distance) between all the files passed as argument.
 NCD can be used as a distance measure in hierarchical clustering.
+Since NCD gets slow quickly, I've at least parallized the calculation over the available cores.
+If more speed is required, there are publications that discuss an approach on dictionaries.

 ## Internals